 William was born December 31, 1854 in the Walton District of Boone County to Kentucky-born farmers, John S. and Catherine (McClure) Johnson.
-William also took up farming and during the late 1870s took a wife.
+He also took up farming and during the late 1870s took a wife, Emily, who he called Emma.
 Their first child, Lawrence Johnson, was born during 1877, but died soon after birth.
-Between 1879 and 1900, they had ten more children, only one more of which, Ruth K. Johnson, died as a child.
+Between 1879 and 1900, they had ten more children, one more of which, Ruth K. Johnson, died as a child.
 William continued farming on Covington-Lexington Pike well into his 60s.

 During the 1920s, Walton’s Town Marshal worked during the daytime and the merchants of Walton hired a merchant policeman at night.
 Getting too old and farm, William took the Merchant Policeman position.